drupalprojects/kalatheme/README.txt

 Most themes have this by default and you can use the above as a basis.
-It is also worth noting that while you only need boostrap.(min).css for this to "work" you will likely be disappointed if you don't have the JS files as well.
+It is also worth noting that while you only need boostrap.(min).css for this to "work" you will likely be disappointed if you don't have the JS and font files as well.

-If you have more files then what is listed about we recommend putting these files in a KalaSUBtheme.
+If you have more files than what is listed above we recommend putting these files in a KalaSUBtheme.

-You also do not need to have the minified files to get this to work but they are highly recommended.
+You also do not need to have the minified files to get this to work but they are highly recommended for better performance.

 CREATING A SUBTHEME
 -------------------